🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

-Traces to the past as well as the future: Train World
+Traces of the past and the future: Train World

-Would you like to take a train trip to days gone by?
-Then hop on the train to Train World in Schaerbeek.
-The museum presents the history of Belgian Railways in an immersive and interactive way.
-By means of a rich collection, sound fragments and real stories, Train World and the ErfgoedApp take you back in time.
+Would you like to take a train journey back to times long past?
+Then hop on the train to Train World in Schaarbeek.
+The museum brings the history of the Belgian railways to life in a compelling and interactive way.
+With a rich collection, sound clips, and real stories, Train World and the ErfgoedApp take ErfgoedApp back in time.

-You start your visit in Schaerbeek's restored station hall.
-In the ErfgoedApp you will learn all about the old station building and the different Belgian train stations.
-In the old ticket offices you can see how train tickets have evolved and get an overview of the uniforms worn by railroad personnel.
+You start your visit in the restored station hall of Schaarbeek.
+The ErfgoedApp you everything about the old station building and the various Belgian train stations.
+In the old ticket offices, you can see how train tickets have evolved over time and get an overview of the uniforms worn by railway staff.
 This is followed by a walk to the large exhibition hall, spread over four halls.

 Photo @ Maxine Willemsen

 The first two halls immediately create an exciting atmosphere thanks to a special sound and light show.
-Visual material and several locomotives on display successively illuminate the early beginnings of the railroads, the age of steam and the changeover to diesel and electric locomotives.
-You will see the first locomotives that ran on mainland Europe, as well as an exemplary diesel train and an electric train.
-The exhibit is interactive for young and old alike.
-In most of the locomotives you can try out all the levers and wheels, and in the carriages you can lay back and soak up the atmosphere of the past.
-Look around quietly, because through the ErfgoedApp you get extensive information about the impact of the train and the efforts to improve its comfort.
+Visual material and a number of locomotives on display highlight the early beginnings of the railways, the steam era, and the transition to diesel and electric locomotives.
+You can see the first locomotives that ran on the European mainland, as well as an exemplary diesel train and an electric train.
+The exhibition is interactive for young and old alike.
+In most of the locomotives, you can try out all the levers and wheels, and in the carriages, you can sit down for a moment and soak up the atmosphere of the past.
+Take your time to look around, because the ErfgoedApp extensive information about the impact of the train and the efforts made to improve comfort.

 Photo @ Maxine Willemsen